-Resort Fees in Las Vegas are becoming a real burden for travelers and Treasure Island has introduced an intriguing option in response – Optional Resort Fees.
+Few things irk Las Vegas visitors more than resort fees, and Treasure Island has introduced an intriguing option in response – Optional Resort Fees.

-We called TI and were able to confirm that the deal is available only for guests that book the TV Ad Special and it cannot be added to your booking retroactively.
-Guests that opt out of the resort fee will not have access to the fitness center, business center and wireless internet.
+Guests that opt out of the resort fee will not have access to the fitness center, business center, or wireless internet.

-Even better, if you book with the TV Ad Special that allows you to opt out of the $37 resort fee, you will also receive a 2 for 1 draft beer ticket to Gilley’s Saloon, 2 for 1 dinner buffet, 20% off Avengers S.T.A.T.I.O.N and 20% off services at Oleksandra Spa with a $100 minimum purchase.
+Sweetening the deal, guests booking the TV Ad Special will also receive a 2 for 1 draft beer coupon to Gilley’s Saloon, 20% off Avengers S.T.A.T.I.O.N, and 20% off services at Oleksandra Spa with a $100 minimum purchase.

-Again, you NEED to specifically book the TV Ad Special on TI’s website to be eligible for the optional resort fee offer.
-Bookings that are not booked as that specific offer are not eligible for the resort fee to be waived.
+Again, you NEED to book the TV Ad Special on TI’s website to be eligible for the optional resort fee offer.
+If a room is not booked via that specific offer then the resort fee will need to be paid.